hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-03-how-to-create-custom-blocks-in-hugo.md

 # Download images and edit stylesheet

 First of all, you'll need to download five images from [here](https://github.com/rstudio/bookdown/tree/master/inst/examples/images): `caution`, `important`, `note`, `tip`, and `warning.png`.
 Add these images to the `static` folder of your Hugo project.
-I suppose you are add them to the root directory of `static`.
+I suppose you are adding them to the root directory of `static`.

 Then, in your `CSS` stylesheet, add the following: